gvalvano/unet_crf_as_rnn/README.md

 If your building fails, you may have to manually delete the file `architectures/layers/crf_as_rnn/permutohedral_lattice/config.txt` before compiling the layer again.

+If you completely fail using the GPU, the model should still work on CPU.
+So you can explicitly tell TensorFlow to place the CRF-as-RNN layer computations on the CPU.

 **************
 ## Notes: